carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

  Show code coverage only for functions with the given name.

+.. option:: -name-allowlist=<FILE>

+ Show code coverage only for functions listed in the given file.
+Each line in the file should start with `allowlist_fun:`, immediately followed by the name of the function to accept.
+This name can be a wildcard expression.

 .. option:: -name-whitelist=<FILE>

  Show code coverage only for functions listed in the given file.
 Each line in the file should start with `whitelist_fun:`, immediately followed by the name of the function to accept.
 This name can be a wildcard expression.
+This option will be deprecated for `-name-allowlist=<FILE>` in future releases.

 .. option:: -name-regex=<PATTERN>